Settings

 When implementing physical security controls, what should you consider?

-When implementing physical security controls, you should always consider the privacy, liability and cyber security implications that the controls may have.
+When implementing physical security controls, you should always consider the privacy, liability, and cyber security implications that the controls may have.

 View Options Again

-Operationalising Security
+Operationalizing Security

 Is the following statement True or False:

 It's highly recommended to ensure any physical security controls have accompanying policies and procedures.
-Without these, physical security controls have a tendency to relax over time and in some cases become completely inoperable.
+Without these, physical security controls have a tendency to relax over time and, in some cases, become completely inoperable.

 View Options Again